Developer Guide

 In particular, with the additional feature of generating invoices, we have a new workflow to allow this functionality with the added logic for charging guests and checking out a guest for a smoother process.
 The parsing of the information and generation of the layout was also tricky.

-Two major entities are involved: Guest
+Two major entities are involved: Guest and Vendor:

 The two classes have some fields in common but are different from one another.
 For example, Vendors have operating hours